jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 # SSH Slaves plugin
-This plugin allows you to manage agent running on *nix machines over SSH.
+This plugin allows you to manage agent running on \*nix machines over SSH.
 It adds a new type of agent launch method.
 This launch method will

-* Open a SSH connection to the specified host as the specified username.
+* Open an SSH connection to the specified host as the specified username.
 * Checks the default version of java for that user.
 * Once it has a suitable version of java, copies the latest remoting.jar via SFTP (falling back to scp if SFTP is not available)
 * Starts the remoting process.

 # Prerequisites
-Before you start to use the **SSH Slaves Plugin** with your agents, you need to prepare your agents to run the remoting process, this means that **you have to install a JDK/JRE 8 on your agent** in order to run the *remoting.jar* process.
+Before you start to use the **SSH Slaves Plugin** with your agents, you need to prepare your agents to run the remoting process. this means that **you have to install a JDK/JRE 8 on your agent** in order to run the *remoting.jar* process.

 The agent should have **enough memory** to run the remoting process and the builds.

-**The agent needs to be reachable from the master**, You have to be ensure that your Jenkins instance can connect through SSH port to your agent, you can check it from command line.
+**The agent needs to be reachable from the master**, You have to be ensure that your Jenkins instance can connect through SSH port to your agent; you can check it from command line.
 You will have to supply an account that can log in on the target machine.
 No root privileges are required.

 Finally the agent should have **permissions to read and write on the work directory**, and **enough disk space** to store *remoting.jar* (~1MB),